e2skm/bigquery-sql-portfolio/README.md

-# bigquery-sql-portfolio
+## BigQuery SQL Portfolio

-A collection of SQL queries written and executed in Google BigQuery, showcasing data analysis, aggregation, window functions, and time-series insights on public datasets.
-Focused on business-driven analytics and real-world reporting use cases.
+All SQL queries in this repository were written and executed using Google BigQuery on public datasets.

+Skills demonstrated:
+- Data aggregation and joins
+- Window functions
+- Time-series analysis
+- Query optimization

+Tools:
+- Google BigQuery
+- SQL (Standard SQL)